Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 This is fine, but we're repeating ourselves a little bit.

-🦀👨🏻 We should avoid having the `"Hello, "` string slice twice.
+🦀👨🏻 We should avoid having two copies of the  `"Hello, "` string slice.

-🦀👨🏻 To maintain consistency, we can call our macro from inside our macro!
+🦀👨🏻 To maintain consistency, we can call our macro recursively!

 ![05-hello-metavariables-rules-b.png](016-macros/05-hello-metavariables-rules-b.png)